-When using a VPN in a place that imposes heavy internet censorship and restrictions like the UAE, the priorities are a little different than usual, and the stakes could be much higher.
+When using a VPN in UAE and other restricted networks, the priorities are a little different and the stakes could be much higher.
 These are the vital characteristics of a safe VPN for the UAE and Dubai:

 - It is not based in the UAE, where the government’s desire to spy on you could override the VPN’s commitment to your security and privacy.
 This rules out any official UAE VPN services.